Protect yourself and your community against serious diseases by keeping up to date with your vaccinations.

-It's common to experience some side effects such as swelling, tenderness or redness where you were given the injection.
+It's common to experience some side effects like swelling, tenderness or redness where you were given the injection.
 Sometimes a small painless lump develops.
 These side effects should disappear on their own.

 Very rarely, some people experience an anaphylactic reaction (serious allergic reaction) soon after vaccination.
 This can cause difficulty breathing and may cause them to collapse.
 The person giving you your vaccine is fully trained to deal with this extremely rare type of reaction.

-If you feel unwell or are worried, speak to your parent or carer.
+If you feel unwell or are worried, speak to your parent/carer.

-If you think you might be seriously ill, trust your instincts and seek urgent medical attention.
+If you think you might be seriously ill, trust your instincts and go to your nearest emergency department.

 How do vaccines work?

 Vaccines work by helping the body's immune system make antibodies (substances that fight off infection).
 If you come into contact with the infection once immunised, the antibodies recognise the infection and help protect you.

 Vaccines have either a very weak form of the germ or virus that causes a disease, or a small part of it.

 What if I've missed my vaccination?

 If you miss a vaccination at school, your local health board will be in touch to rearrange your appointment.